evansl63/solana-trading-bot/README.md

   - Set `0` to disable.
 - `MAX_POOL_SIZE` - Bot will buy only if the pool size is less than or equal the specified amount.
   - Set `0` to disable.

+#### Sell Filters

+Note: these filters are applied as part of the waitForSellSignal process, after any autoSellDelay timers.

+- `CHECK_GMGN` - Set to `true` to sell tokens immediately if gmgn.ai API check fails Degen Audit.
+- `CHECK_RATS` - Set to `true` to sell tokens immediately if rat holders are more than 50% (gmgn.ai API check).
+- `CHECK_IF_RUG` - Set to `true` to sell tokens immediately if rugcheck.xyz API check has a danger warning.

 ## Warp transactions (beta)